adedwiary/image_classification/README.md

 |2	      |  Shine         |
 |3	      |  Sunrise            |

-**The image below is an example of the dataset images in the dataset.**
+**The image below is an example of the different images in the dataset.**

 ![target_class](https://user-images.githubusercontent.com/97724828/161025523-958b322f-ce51-4be6-9f5d-3c990d65bac2.png)